Search for Important Questions

 1. What do you mean by fundamental rights?

-2. Discuss the writ of Certiorari.
+2. Discuss the relations of Bar and Bench.

 3. What are the various duties of a lawyer in criminal case?
 Explain.